Joseph Beuys: Studies and beginnings (1945–1960)

 Beuys finished his education in 1953, graduating at age 32 as master student from Mataré's class.
 He had a modest income from a number of craft-oriented commissions: a gravestone and several pieces of furniture.
 Throughout the 1950s, Beuys struggled both financially and from the trauma of his wartime experiences.
 His output consisted of drawings and sculptural work.
 Beuys explored a range of unconventional materials and developed his artistic agenda, exploring metaphorical and symbolic connections between natural phenomena and philosophical systems.
 Often difficult to interpret in themselves, his drawings constitute a speculative, contingent and hermetic exploration of the material world, myth and philosophy.
 In 1974, 327 drawings, the majority of which were made during the late 1940s and 1950s, were collected into a group entitled The Secret Block for a Secret Person in Ireland (a reference to Joyce), and exhibited in Oxford, Edinburgh, Dublin, and Belfast.

 In 1956, artistic self-doubt and material impoverishment led to a physical and psychological crisis, and Beuys entered a period of serious depression.
 He recovered at the house of his most important early patrons, the van der Grinten brothers, in Kranenburg.
 In 1958, Beuys participated in an international competition for an Auschwitz-Birkenau memorial.
 His proposal did not win and his design was never realised.
 In 1958, Beuys began a cycle of drawings related to Joyce's Ulysses.
 Completed in around 1961, the six exercise books of drawings would constitute, Beuys declared, an extension of Joyce's seminal novel.
 In 1959, Beuys married Eva Wurmbach.
-They had two children, Wenzel (born 1961) and Jessyka (born 1964).
+They had two children.